-DIO CASSIUS (or, in Roman style, Cassius Dio) was Greek – born at Nicaea, in the Roman province of Bithynia.
-He was a Roman senator, and author of ‘Romaika’ – a history of Rome, written in Greek, from its legendary beginnings up to his own times.
+CASSIUS DIO (or, in Greek style, Dio Cassius) was Greek – born at Nicaea, in the Roman province of Bithynia.
+He was a Roman senator, and author of Roman History – a history of Rome, written in Greek, from its legendary beginnings up to his own times.
 It is from casual comments he makes within the work that some details of his life are known.

-The ‘History’ originally consisted of 80 books.
+The History originally consisted of eighty books.
 Today, only the section from Book XXXVI to Book LX (inclusive) remains, more or less, intact.
-The rest exists as fragments (excerpts), and in abridged versions of some sections – known as the ‘Epitomes’ – from two authors:
+The rest exists as fragments (excerpts), and in abridged versions of some sections – known as the Epitomes – from two Byzantine historians:

-- In the 1070s, Xiphilinus, a Byzantine monk, made an ‘Epitome’ of Books XXXVI to LXXX, and he is the main authority for Books LXI to LXXX (events post Claudian invasion of Britain).
+- John Xiphilinus, who, in the late-11th century, made an Epitome of Books XXXVI to LXXX, and he is the main authority for Books LXI to LXXX (events post Claudian invasion of Britain).

 - John Zonaras, who, in the early-12th century, incorporated a considerable quantity of Dio’s work in his historical compendium, Epitome of Histories.
 This is particularly important for Books I to XXI.

 Book LX of Cassius Dio’s Roman History contains the only extant narrative of the Claudian invasion of Britain (AD 43).